nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. Select from the table a service description whose information you wish to change and click **Edit**.

-3. In the window that opens, edit the WSDL address for WSDL and url and service code for REST and click **OK**.
+3. In the window that opens, edit the WSDL address for WSDL, and url and service code for REST and click **OK**.
 The service information updates accordingly (see section [6.2](#62-refreshing-a-wsdl)).

 ### 6.5 Deleting a service description